 Another reason for not overburdening the students with questions is to minimize the disruptions as they read.
 The more they have to stop to answer questions the less likely they are to get lost in the story.
 You want them to go all in!

 All of my novel studies offer a Google Drive™ format to use with your students in addition to the printable format that is shown above.
-This allows you to use novel studies in a 1:1 classroom, to save paper, and to easily engage students that are absent.
+This allows you to use novel studies in a 1:1 classroom, save paper, and easily engage students that are absent.
 Here’s an example page from the Google Drive™ format of my Esperanza Rising Novel Study.

 Going through a story in this manner in regards to comprehension has worked very well for me.
 It forces those reluctant readers to put forth the effort in letting themselves read deeply.
 The non-reluctant readers will just be thrilled to be reading a complete book so you’ve already hooked them!

 Join me for part 2 in my series to learn the methods I use to try to turn my students into book detectives with vocabulary/grammar skill work using novel studies.

-You can find my Fish in a Tree Novel Study and Esperanza Rising Novel Study that are mentioned above in my store or at my TpT store.
-I also offer over 90 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.
+You can find my Fish in a Tree Novel Study and Esperanza Rising Novel Study that are mentioned above here in my store or at my TpT store.
+I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.